MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Additional Results

 \subsection{Importance of each Modality by Dataset}

 We present an ablation study on modality removal for MAE-B and ViT-B models.
-Results are reported in \cref{tab:ablation_modalities}.
 In these experiments, we use the \textit{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
 For multispectral data, we use \textit{joint-token} fusion along with \textit{patch-group-wise} target normalization during reconstruction.

-\, \\ We observe that both MAEs and ViTs generally perform best when all modalities are included.
-The Sentinel-2 modality has a strong influence on tasks heavily tied to multitemporal dynamics, such as tree species identification and crop segmentation.
-Additionally, the modality from which the ground truth is derived markedly affects performance—for example, aerial imagery for FLAIR-HUB and Sentinel-2 for PASTIS-HD.
+As shown in \cref{tab:ablation_modalities}, the best performance is generally obtained when all modalities are included.
+The Sentinel-2 modality has a strong influence on the TreeSatAI-TS and PASTIS-HD tasks, which are heavily tied to multitemporal dynamics.
+Additionally, the modality from which the ground truth is derived on FLAIR-HUB (aerial) markedly affects performance.

-The slight performance drop observed when omitting Sentinel-1 on PASTIS-HD may stem from the combination of two factors: (i) its lower task relevance compared to Sentinel-2, and (ii) the relatively shallow segmentation heads, which aggregate multimodal and multitemporal features via a single attentive pooling and may struggle to suppress irrelevant features, thereby introducing noise into the predictions.
+The slight performance drop observed when omitting Sentinel-1 on PASTIS-HD may stem from the combination of two factors: (i) its lower task relevance compared to Sentinel-2, and (ii) the relative shallowness of segmentation heads, which may struggle to filter out irrelevant tokens—thereby introducing noise into the final predictions.